It might seem like a hassle to switch internet providers, and easy to assume that they all offer similar products.

 options, it’s easy to see the price as the only factor to consider.
 Although price is obviously very important it’s worth checking out reviews for the customer service levels of different companies before you switch.

-Should I go for one of the bigger companies?
+Should I switch to one of the bigger broadband companies?

 This depends on what you’re looking for, BT and Virgin are the most commonly available and will be able to offer maximum speeds of 300 Mpbs in a lot of areas and so can seem like the obvious option.
 A lot of people don’t need such high connection speeds however so it’s always worth scouting around for best broadband deals